TodePond/TodePondDotCom/wikiblogarden/academia/style/true-for-you/readme.md

 But as time went on, I realised and discovered certain things that made me change course.
 Here they are.

 1. I can do both.
 I _can_ chop and change between provocative and unprovocative.
 Like with most things, it's not [one or the other](https://www.todepond.com/wikiblogarden/my-name/).
 2. Ever since I've been more openly queer, (and presenting more feminine), I've noticed the huge change in how people treat me, with ten times less respect and agreeability.
-I write about this openly[^men]!
+I write about this openly![^men]

 If I had [continued life](https://www.todepond.com/wikiblogarden/health/conversion-therapy/) as a straight-passing man, maybe I'd be more happy staying safe, and unprovocative.
 Or more likely, I wouldn't have the same fearlessness I now have about "mixing the personal" with my own work.